bbandic1/FuzzyLogic/README.md

 ## Implementations

-### A Prerequisite for The Oral Exam - Tehcnics of Programming
+### A Prerequisite for The Oral Exam - Programming Techniques

 - **Description**: The fuzzy logic system evaluates the scores from assignments and tests to decide whether a student is eligible for the oral exam.
 - **Implementation**: C++